QuinlanVic/Flask-project/mongo.md

 db.orders.aggregate([
   // stage 1 = only get docs that are urgent
   { $match: { status: "urgent"} },
-  // stage 2
+  // stage 2 = group by productname but save the column name as "_id" and get total quantity but save the column name as "totalUrgentQuantity'" (have to use dollar signs before column names to access values inside of the columns)
   {
     $group: { _id: "$productName", totalUrgentQuantity: { $sum: "$quantity"}}
-    // group by productname but save the column name as "_id" and get total quantity but save the column name as "quanitity'" (have to use dollar signs before column names to access values inside of the columns)
   }
   // stage 3
 ])